asatarin/testing-distributed-systems/README.md

 * [Fallout](https://github.com/datastax/fallout) — tool to run distributed tests as a service.
 It is meant to easily orchestrate cluster creation and testing tools like [Jepsen](#jepsen), performance testing tools and others, though extention and combining them in various ways with enviromental conditions.
 It could run tests either locally or on large scale clusters.
 * [Cassandra Harry](https://github.com/apache/cassandra-harry) — [Fuzz testing](#fuzzing) tool for Apache Cassandra.
 Aims to provide reproducible workloads to test correctness of Apache Cassandra.
 * [Fuzz Testing and Verification of Apache Cassandra with "Harry"](https://youtu.be/x885ck3mrZo) — talk on Harry fuzz testing tool by [Alex Petrov](https://twitter.com/ifesdjeen) at ApacheCon 2021
+* [Harry, an Open Source Fuzz Testing and Verification Tool for Apache Cassandra](https://cassandra.apache.org/_/blog/Harry-an-Open-Source-Fuzz-Testing-and-Verification-Tool-for-Apache-Cassandra.html) by Alex Petrov — blog post about Harry fuzz testing tool for Apache Cassandra and how it helps to find bugs

 ### ScyllaDB
 They published series of blog posts on testing ScyllaDB: